Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

 \begin{myproof} See App.~\ref{proof: dynamic_attention}. \end{myproof}

-The core idea presented in this proof around the notion that the graph attention function in Eq.~(\ref{eq: dynamic_GAT_att}, \ref{eq: feature_trans}) can be interpreted as a single-layer graph neural network.
-Consequently, it can be approximated to represent an appropriate function, thereby achieving dynamic attention in accordance with the universal approximation theorem \cite{hornik1991approximation}.
-In contrast, the GAT lacks the capability to approximate any such desired function, as conclusively demonstrated in Thm.~\ref{theorem: static_GAT}.
+The core idea in this proof centers around the principle that the graph attention function in Eq.~(\ref{eq: dynamic_GAT_att}, \ref{eq: feature_trans}) can be interpreted as a single-layer graph neural network.
+Consequently, it can be a universal approximator \cite{hornik1991approximation} of an appropriate function we define, thereby achieving dynamic attention.

-In addition, within ALM-II, we have devised a graph attention function, as depicted in Eq.~\eqref{eq: neighbor_selection_att}, with the specific goal of implementing a distance-aware attention mechanism.
-Through a comprehensive analysis, we can confidently assert that this function also demonstrates the dynamic attention property, which is a crucial aspect of its effectiveness. \begin{theorem} The graph attention function in Eq.~\eqref{eq: neighbor_selection_att} computes dynamic attention for any set of node representations $\mathcal{K}=\mathcal{Q}=\{\bbx_{[1,:]},...,\bbx_{[N,:]}\}$. \end{theorem}
+In addition, within the ALM, we have devised a graph attention function, as given in Eq.~\eqref{eq: neighbor_selection_att}, with the specific goal of implementing a distance-aware attention mechanism.
+In the sequel, we show that this function also possesses the dynamic attention property, a critical aspect contributing to its efficacy in refining neighbors at a fine-grained level. \begin{theorem} The graph attention function in Eq.~\eqref{eq: neighbor_selection_att} computes dynamic attention for any set of node representations $\mathcal{K}=\mathcal{Q}=\{\bbx_{[1,:]},...,\bbx_{[N,:]}\}$. \end{theorem}

 \begin{myproof} See App.~\ref{proof: dynamic_attention_ALM-II}. \end{myproof}